What are Scope 1 2 3 Emissions?

 The GHG Protocol’s scope 1, 2, and 3 emission system works to close today’s carbon reporting gap.

-Reporting scope 1 and 2 emissions is mandatory for many organizations across the globe.
+Reporting scopes 1 and 2 emissions is mandatory for many organizations across the globe.
 These emissions are easily accounted for, measured, and managed.
 Hence, organizations often target scope 1 and 2 emissions when setting their GHG business emission reduction goals.
 Yet, it’s scope 3 emissions that have the largest impact on an entity’s carbon footprint (being responsible for ~70% of business emissions).

 By classifying business emissions across three scopes, the GHG Protocol effectively communicates and educates leaders on what business emissions need to be considered, helping organizations act to create a low-carbon future.
 With this in mind, let’s define scope 1, 2, and 3 emissions in more detail.